Annual General Membership Meeting Featured Presentation

 At the close of the lecture, participants should be able to:

-This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Medical Society of New Jersey (MSNJ) through the joint providership of St. Joseph’s University Medical Center and The Partnership of Maternal and Child Health of Northern New Jersey.
+This activity has been planned an implemented in accordance with the Essential Areas and Policies of the Medical Society of New Jersey (MSNJ) through the joint sponsorship of St. Joseph’s University Medical Center and The Partnership of Maternal and Child Health of Northern New Jersey.
 St. Joseph’s University Medical Center is accredited by the Medical Society of New Jersey to provide continuing medical education for physicians.

-At the conclusion of the program, the participants will self-report knowledge gain related to development of a SARS-CoV-2 Vaccine and intent to change practice by including information or tools presented into professional practice.
+At the conclusion of the program, the participants will self-report knowledge gain related to understanding trauma and ways of healing and intent to change practice by including information or tools presented into professional practice.

-To receive contact hours for this continuing education program, the registrant must sign-in for the webinar, attend the entire presentation and complete and submit an on-line evaluation.
-A certificate of completion will be sent via email within one week of the program.
+To receive contact hours for this continuing education program, the registrant must attend the entire virtual presentation and complete the online evaluation.
+A certificate of completion will be sent electronically approximately one week after the program.

 This program has been awarded 1.0 contact hours.

-The Partnership for Maternal and Child Health of Northern New Jersey is an approved provider of continuing nursing education by the New Jersey State Nurses Association, an accredited approver, by the American Nurses Credentialing Center’s Commission on Accreditation. #P194-2/2023.
+The Partnership for Maternal and Child Health of Northern New Jersey is approved as a provider of nursing continuing professional development by New Jersey State Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+P194-2/2023

 Approval status does not imply endorsement by the Partnership for Maternal and Child Health of Northern New Jersey, NJSNA or by ANCC of any commercial products discussed/displayed in conjunction with the educational activity.